Judy Darcy: Early life

 Borunsky and Rich married and moved to Denmark where Darcy was born in 1950.
 Darcy and her sister and brother were all baptized in the Russian Orthodox Church but were not raised in any faith.
 The family emigrated to Canada in 1951, and settled in Sarnia where Borunsky found work in the petrochemical industry.
 When she was 8, her parents changed the family's name to Darcy as her father wanted a French sounding name.
 After his retirement, her father started attending Holy Blossom synagogue and the Bernard Betel Centre for Creative Living in order to rekindle his Jewish roots and gradually revealed his story to his children.

-Darcy was raised in Sarnia, and moved to Toronto to study political science at York University but quit after 1½ years, but not before infiltrating and disrupting the Miss Canadian University Pageant yelling "It's true it's a meat market and they do exploit women!" as the winner was announced.
-After travelling and doing odd jobs, she became a University of Toronto library clerk in 1972 and became active in CUPE.
+Darcy was raised in Sarnia, and moved to Toronto to study political science at York University, but quit after 1½ years.
+While she was still a student, Darcy infiltrated the Miss Canadian University Pageant and yelled "It's true it's a meat market and they do exploit women!" as the winner was announced.
+After traveling and doing odd jobs, she became a University of Toronto library clerk in 1972 and became active in CUPE.